 If we close a fund we will give you advance written notice of our intent.
-Our written notice will tell you the funds that are no longer available, the fund in which we propose to purchase units, and the date an automatic fund switch will occur.
+Our written notice will tell you the fund(s) that is no longer available, the fund in which we propose to purchase units, and the date an automatic fund switch will occur.
 We will send notice to the last address you provided to us.
 You have the option to select an alternative fund before the date of the automatic switch.